 I was very lucky to meet a Nutritional Adviser, who introduced me to a number of the now well-known names in the area of Nutrition, which in turn helped me to reverse this trend and get control of my eating habits.
 This was also when I decided to study Nutrition.

 Since then I have worked with others who, like me, wanted first and foremost to get control of their sugar addictions.
 But we are all unique and not everyone suffers weight and health concerns because of excess sugar.

-For this reason my starting point is first to understand the uniqueness of whoever I work with.
+Based on my own frightening experience of a sugar addiction spiralling out of control, my starting point is first to understand the uniqueness of whoever I work with.
 I need to understand their challenges because I am passionate about making sure my advice will add real value to people who need lasting solutions.
 And to do that, I need to understand what works for them and what doesn’t.
 Whilst nutrition is based on science, there is no ‘one size fits all’ in the area of eating habits.

 We are all unique and the product of individual and different habits, likes and dislikes developed over years.
 These originate in very early childhood, and are often impacted by psychological aspects of our upbringing.

 So, whilst children have the opportunity to build healthy habits that they will take with them throughout their entire lives, for adults there is no quick fix to unlearn unhealthy eating habits.
 The reality is that, as adults, we actually need to replace some of these habits with new and healthier habits in order to improve our ability to manage our weight and avoid serious diseases.
 This takes time, effort and a big portion of determination.

 That is my goal: To help build the new habits that will increase your enjoyment of food, in a healthy way, for the long term.